MayfieldRoboticsPublic/kuri_edu/README.md

 sudo apt-get install ros-indigo-teleop-twist-keyboard
 ```

+See the Troubleshooting section below if you're having trouble installing
+the teleop twist keyboard package

 Next, you'll need to start the kuri_edu software and the keyboard teleop node.
 You can do this using two different terminals SSH'd to Kuri, or you can
 SSH to kuri and run `tmux` to multiplex your terminals, or you can run